 Third-party private liability insurance is not mandatory by law in Germany.
 But there are some circumstances at which you might be obligated to purchase it.
 For example, if you decide to rent a property it is likely that your renting contract will require you to have this type of insurance, so any possible damage is covered by your insurance provider.

 How much does it cost to get liability insurance in Germany?

 The cost of purchasing liability insurance in Germany depends on several elements.
 The type of liability insurance and the extent of coverage you want will largely determine the cost of getting it.
 At the same time, the cost of liability insurance will change according to which insurance provider you choose.

-Third-party liability insurance is the least expensive, despite that it is the second most important in Germany after health insurance.
+Third-party liability insurance is comparatively cheap, despite it being the second most important in Germany after health insurance.
 Overall, the regular monthly price for this type of insurance varies between €3 to €6 on average.
 That said, your annual premium for third-party liability insurance in Germany will hardly reach €100.

 On the other end, liability insurance for your vehicle in Germany is quite expensive.
 If you aim to get full coverage (Vollkasko) for your car, your annual premium will start from €500 and can be as high as €900.

 To what degree will my third-party liability insurance cover me in case I accidentally cause damage to others?

 The actual law in Germany does not specify an upper level of damage to which your liability insurance will cover the other person to which you have accidentally caused damage.
 Deciding to get a cheap insurance package might easily turn into a bad idea, so our recommendation is for you to pick a liability insurance offer which would cover damages to a high cost as possible.